-The Midlands Energy Consortium consists of the universities of Birmingham, Loughborough and Nottingham.
-The consortium, initiated by the universities respective Vice-Chancellors in October 2006, draws on many existing collaborations and recognises the synergies between the three institutions' research activities.
+The Midlands Energy Consortium consists of the universities of Birmingham, Loughborough, Nottingham and Warwick and the British Geological Survey.
+The consortium draws on many existing collaborations and recognises the synergies between the five institutions' research activities.

-Our three universities have long invested significantly in energy research.
+Our five organisations have long invested significantly in energy research.
 Each has now integrated this activity by establishing interdisciplinary schools and institutes which draw on capabilities in engineering, physical and social sciences.
 Each interdisciplinary organisation is lead by a director, who provides co-ordination for all energy related research within that university, and who collaborates closely within the consortium.

 In September 2007 we were chosen to act as host to the Energy Technologies Institute (ETI).
 The role of the ETI is to lead the UK's efforts in establishing a low-carbon economy based on a secure, affordable supply of energy.
 The ETI is a public/private partnership, backed by companies BP, Caterpillar, EDF Energy, E.ON, Rolls-Royce and Shell.
 The institute will manage a 10-year collaborative R&D programme with a potential investment fund of £1.1bn.
 Bids to host the Institute were judged on energy research capability, reputation and culture; space, facilities and accessibility; and commitment to the ETI.